 Vail Mountain and Beaver Creek Resort employees give back to Habitat Vail Valley

 For years Vail Resorts Epic Promise has been a strong partner of Habitat for Humanity Vail Valley, working to help make affordable homeownership a reality for hardworking locals.
-Beaver Creek Resort and Vail Mountain have supported Habitat Vail Valley through financial contributions and volunteerism.
+Beaver Creek Resort and Vail Mountain are a community backbone and have supported Habitat Vail Valley through financial contributions and volunteerism.

-Habitat is more than a home developer; it is a community builder.
-Habitat homeowners work 250 sweat equity hours building their homes and the homes of their neighbors.
-As they build, they become friends working together, creating the neighborhood where they will raise their families.
+Habitat is more than a home developer, it is a community builder.
+Habitat homeowners give 250 sweat equity hours — building their homes and the homes of their neighbors.
+As they build their homes, they become friends and work together, creating the neighborhood where they will raise their families.

 At the end of the Epic Promise Gary Shimanowitz Memorial Build Week, the community is invited to take part in a Wall Raising Ceremony and Neighborhood Dinner — celebrating the partnerships that will bring the next 8 homes to fruition.

 Please join us!
 Friday, September 15 at 4 p.m. at Nighthawk Circle in Gypsum.
 Food will be provided.
 RSVP required, email email@example.com.